-The 7 Stages of Dating
+The 7 Stages of Dating: Explained

-The first stage in the dating process is that first connection.
+The first stage in the dating process is the first time you establish a connection.
 It’s what happens when you lock eyes with the barista at the coffee shop or decide to message someone you’ve matched with on Tinder.

 Once you’ve established that first connection, the second stage of dating is figuring out if you are actually interested in each other.
 Take them out for that first date.
 Send them texts in your free time.